inducer/relate/doc/misc.rst

 ``msgstr`` right below. ``msgctxt`` strings, along with the commented ``Translators:`` strings above some ``msgid`` strings, are used to provide more information for better understanding of the text to be translated.
+A Simplified Chinese version (demo) of translation is included for Chinese users, with locale name ``zh-CN``.

 When translations are done, run the following command in root directory::